swevans/thread.js/README.md

 ## Usage
 Using a thread.js is really simple.
-There are essentially four steps.
+There are essentially five things you can do.
 <ol>
 <li>Create a thread</li>
 <li>Add logic to your thread</li>
 <li>Run logic on your thread</li>
+<li>Communiate with your thread<li>
 <li>Terminate the thread when its done</li>
 </ol>
 #### Creating a Thread